Whitmore Hall

 Whitmore Hall is the home of the Cavenagh-Mainwaring family at Whitmore, Staffordshire.
 A Grade I listed building, the hall was designated a house of outstanding architectural and historical interest and is a fine example of a small Carolean style manor house.

 History

 By the time of the Norman Conquest, the manor of Whitmore was held by one Richard the Forester.
-Whitmore appears in the Doomsday Book and is valued at 10 shillings.
+Whitmore appears in Domesday Book and is valued at 10 shillings.
 By 1204 it was owned by William Boterel, who was described as "Dominus de Whitmore juxta Nova Castrum sub Lina" (Lord of Whitmore near Newcastle-under-Lyme).
 The estate passed to the Mainwaring family in 1519, through the descendants of a Boterel heiress, Alice Boghay.
 Their descendants have owned the estate ever since.
 The Mainwarings of Whitmore are descended from the Mainwarings of Over-Peover, Cheshire (see the twentieth century Mainwaring Baronets).
 Five Edward Mainwarings served as High Sheriff of Staffordshire between 1645 and 1767.